Paths to Citizenship as the Widow(er) of a U.S. Citizen

 • Has not remarried;

-• Was not divorced or legally separated from the U.S. citizen spouse at the time he or she died;
+• Was not divorced or legally separated from the U.S. citizen spouse at the time they died;

-• Is able to prove that he or she was in a bona fide marital relationship until the time of your spouse’s death; and
+• Is able to prove that they were in a bona fide marital relationship until the time of your spouse’s death; and

 • Is admissible to the United States.